On Tenterhooks Or Tender Hooks While You Are Waiting?

 How did on tenterhooks get its meaning?

-It derives from the sense of something stretched to its limit, so it is very tense.
+It derives from the sense of something stretched tight to its limit, so it is rigid and taut.

 From that sense, the meaning became a metaphor for feeling uneasy, nervous, stressed, or waiting in suspense.